CorentinJ/Real-Time-Voice-Cloning/README.md

 ### Roadmap
-**For the 21th of November**:
+**For the 25th january**:
-- Finish SOTA
+- Finish the encoder (GE2E) and write about it
-- Obtain results on Tacotron2
+- Present the results

-- Begin description of the architecture of SV2TTS
+**For the end of february**:

-**For later**:
+- Integrate the encoder with Tacotron
-- Implement SV2TTS as a baseline
+- Use Griffin-Lim to generate waveforms in a first time

-- Evaluate the quality of this baseline w.r.t. the reported results in SV2TTS
+**For later**
-- Analysis of the benchmarks (data used, metrics)
+- Possibly, manage to use Wavenet as the waveform generator

 **For much later**:
 - Implement the improvements in SST4TTS to achieve better data efficiency